Privacy Policy

 How do we collect your personal information?

-In some situations we may also obtain personal information about you from a third party source.
-If we collect information about you in this way, we will take reasonable steps to contact you and ensure that you are aware of the purposes for which we are collecting your personal information and the organisations to which we may disclose your information, subject to any exceptions under the Privacy Act.
+Where it is unreasonable or impracticable to collect personal information directly from you, we may also obtain personal information about you from a third party source, such as from your next of kin or other family member or from other health professionals (including general practitioners, specialists and allied health workers) who are treating you or who have referred you to us.
+If we collect information about you in this way, we will take reasonable steps to contact you and ensure that you are aware of the purposes for which we are collecting your personal information and the organisations to which we may disclose your information, subject to any exceptions under applicable Privacy Laws.
+We will not collect any information regarding your medical history and health services provided from a third party source unless we have received your consent or you have agreed to this information being provided to us.

-If we receive unsolicited personal information about you that we could not have collected in accordance with this Privacy Policy and the Privacy Act, we will within a reasonable period, destroy or de-identify such information received.
+If we receive unsolicited personal information about you that we could not have collected in accordance with this Privacy Policy and applicable Privacy Laws, we will within a reasonable period, destroy or de-identify such information received.

 Our internet service provider may record details of your visits to our website.
 This information will only be used by us internally for statistical and research purposes.